Diplomacy Subject Guide

 Henry Kissinger (1923- ).
 Several letters from the influential and controversial diplomat and political advisor.
 In various collections.

 Ralph Ingersoll (1900-1985).
-Diaries and a scrapbook kept during his tenure as U.S. Minister Plenipotentiary to the Imperial Court of Russia (1847-1849) as well as his son, Colin Macrae Ingersoll's, diaries and scrapbook describing the same time (and other journeys through Europe); diplomatic memorabilia used by Ralph Isaac Ingersoll while at the Russian court.
+Diaries and a scrapbook kept during Ralph Isaac Ingersoll's tenure as U.S. Minister Plenipotentiary to the Imperial Court of Russia (1847-1849) as well as his son, Colin Macrae Ingersoll's, diaries and scrapbook describing the same time (and other journeys through Europe); diplomatic memorabilia used by Ralph Isaac Ingersoll while at the Russian court.
 In the Ralph Ingersoll Collection.

 Catherine (1889-1985) and Michael Karolyi (1875-1955) Manuscripts, correspondence, and other items from these two members of the Hungarian aristocracy; Count Karolyi served as the Hungarian ambassador to France after World War II.